Psiphon-Inc/psiphon-website/src/documents/en/blog/psiphon-a-technical-description.html.md

 layout: blog/post
 ---

-Here’s an update to address two recent questions: in simple terms, what is Psiphon and how does it differ from a VPN service; and, what has changed since the technical design document was last updated.
+Here's an update to address two recent questions: in simple terms, what is Psiphon and how does it differ from a VPN service; and, what has changed since the technical design document was last updated.

 Psiphon 3 is a centrally managed, geographically diverse network of 1000s of proxy servers.
 Most of our infrastructure is hosted with cloud providers.
 Psiphon 3 is a "one hop" architecture with secure link encryption between clients and servers.
 We offer clients for the most popular platforms: Windows, Android, and iOS (in alpha).